 Following the fatal shooting of an 18-year-old AmeriCorps member in west Carrollton on Monday, two teams of his co-workers have been withdrawn to their home base in Vicksburg, Miss., for counseling and support, agency officials confirmed Wednesday.

 The 18-year-old gunned down on Eagle Street in west Carrollton on Monday night was Joseph Massenburg of Matteson, Ill., who had moved to New Orleans three weeks earlier as an AmeriCorps member working with the energy-efficiency nonprofit Green Light New Orleans, according to a report by Helen Freund of The Times-Picayune.
 The 1500 block of Eagle, where Matteson was fatally shot, is about three blocks behind Oak Street.

-A 27-year-old woman was shot to death Monday afternoon near the corner of Loyola Avenue and Fourth Street in Central City, authorities said.
+An 18-year-old man was shot to death Monday night near the corner of Eagle and Birch in west Carrollton, authorities said.

 New Orleanians could see clearer laws about the placement of ladders, more control over the locations of portable toilets, and more efforts to clear public spaces during and between Mardi Gras parades next year, based on a number of ideas Uptown residents discussed with their City Councilwoman on Saturday afternoon.

 A 24-year-old man was fatally Friday evening on LaSalle Street in Central City, authorities said.

 Police have released surveillance-camera photos of the alleged gunman in a fatal shooting at Washington and Broad in hopes that the public can help identify him.

 Police officers responding to criminal activity in the River Gardens area with increased patrols found a man wanted on charges related to a shooting in Texas, authorities said.